BluRosie/hg-engine/CONFIG.md

  ``IMPLEMENT_NEW_EV_IV_VIEWER`` (``include/config.h`` only) is a toggle that will enable an EV/IV viewer on the summary screen using the L, R, and Select buttons to swap between the EV's, IV's, and normal stats respectively.
 This also adds up and down arrows to the stat names to make it clear which is boosted and which is nerfed.

  ``IMPLEMENT_LEVEL_CAP`` (``include/config.h`` only) is a toggle that will enable a hard level cap past which no Pokémon can gain experience or levels via any method.
 The level is read from a script variable as defined by ``LEVEL_CAP_VARIABLE``.
 If the Pokémon is at or above that level, the experience gain is disabled and Rare Candies stop working.
-Make sure to set to level 100 to disable entirely, there is no error correction built in.
+Make sure to set to level 100 to disable entirely, there is no error correction built in.  ``UNCAP_CANDIES_FROM_LEVEL_CAP`` further decouples Rare Candies from this requirement, allowing Rare Candies to level Pokémon beyond the level cap.

  ``UPDATE_OVERWORLD_POISON`` (``include/config.h`` only) is a toggle that disables overworld poison when enabled.
 Overworld poison is disabled by default.